 7 ways to do account management better than the competition

 People look for new partners because they have had bad experiences.
 They don’t feel heard, aren’t seeing a return on investment (ROI), or feel like a competitor is more innovative.
-As an account manager, it’s your job to not only sustain the client relationship but actively improve it.
+As an account manager, it’s your job to not only sustain the customer relationship but actively improve it.

 Here are seven ways you can enhance the customer experience in a way that everyone wins.